What are the best San Francisco restaurants? This can be a tough question to answer since there are more than 3,500 restaurants in SF.

 Best For: Dinner for two

-The Codmother Fish & Chips is an inexpensive permanent food truck that serves up traditional British Fish and Chips.
-The fish and chips are tasty and the prices are very reasonable (especially for San Francisco).
+The Codmother Fish & Chips is an inexpensive permanent food truck that serves up traditional British fish n' chips.
+The quick meals are tasty, and the prices are very reasonable (especially for San Francisco).
 I also love their Baja Fish Tacos.

-They are only around $6 for two hearty tacos.
+This casual joint is nicely located in Fisherman's Wharf next to many of SF's top attractions.
 It's also a great place to take the kids for lunch or an afternoon snack.
-It's also nicely located in Fisherman's Wharf next to many of SF's top attractions.

 District: Fisherman's Wharf

-Average Price: Total price per person ends up around $30 to $50 (without drinks)
+Average Price: Total price per person ends up around $40 to $60 (without drinks); there is also a Chef's Pick tasting menu for $125 per person

 The only thing I don't like is they serve their food on paper plates.
 I would prefer real plates, but I'll sacrifice that for this authentic Italian cuisine.